ecpandrew/service/API.md

 ### **GET**   `/physical_spaces/{id}/persons`
 #### Retrieve all the persons present now in an existing physical space
 This operation retrieves all the persons present now in the physical spaces with id equals `{id}`.
-If everything goes well, Attendance Service returns a response with HTTP status code 200 (OK).
+If everything goes well, Attendance Service returns a response with HTTP status code 200 (OK), otherwise it returns a response with HTTP status code 400 (BAD REQUEST).

  * Full URL: `http://localhost:8080/service` **`/physical_spaces/{id}/persons`**
  * HTTP Method: **GET**